DevOpsBootcamp/website/source/the_very_basics.rst

 ======

 * What's Linux?
-* How do you open a terminal?
+* How do you open a terminal emultor?
+    * this varies between window managers
-* How do you run a Python script?
+* I have the script ``test.py``.
+How do I run it??
-* How do you list all the files in this directory?
+* How do you list all the files in the current directory?
 * Give 2 ways to change directory to your home directory.
 * How do you start an irc client?
+    * How often should you need to start your IRC client?
 * How do you reconnect to a screen session?
-* Give an example of something not to do in IRC
+* Give an example of something which you should not do in IRC